 - What role did the demographics of a town or city play in the development of bilingual programs?

 D3: INQUIRY ACTIVITY

-- What information can you glean from these sources?
+d.
+What information can you glean from this source?

 D4: COMMUNICATING CONCLUSIONS